flonadb/flonadb/README.md

   proxy server, we intend to add a way to plugin custom authentication and authorization schemes, and to provide features to fetch database user passwords from a secret key manager.
-- Database system independence, it means in theory you can swap the target database system without changing client code as long as the client application are written in such way that they are agnostic to the target database system behind.
+- Database system independence, it means in theory you can swap the target database system without changing client code as long as the client applications are written in such a way that they are agnostic to the target database system behind.
 And, you can plug in features that cut across all the database systems like collecting statistics, a custom security model, connection timeouts, data masking etc.
 - Shared connection pooling between applications.
 - Data masking of configured column values both in the client application and the remote server.
 - Whitelisting of clients by IP address or subnet.